 There can be no assurance that the U.S. federal income tax laws described in this document, and IRS regulations and administrative policies related to them, will not change in a way that adversely affects unitholders.
-The IRS may issue regulations under the recently enacted H.R.
-1 (formerly known as the Tax Cuts and Jobs Act) (the U.S. tax act) that could apply retroactively to January 1, 2018.
+The IRS may issue regulations under the Public Law No. 115-97 (formerly known as the Tax Cuts and Jobs Act) (the U.S. tax act) that could apply retroactively.